 - in the field = natural surroundings, real-life environment

 - in the lab = environment where all factors that are not supposed to have an impact on behavioral performance can be controlled

 Classical field research in human factors and organizational psychology, for example, included factory visits (sometimes lasting several months), where work efficiency was observed and evaluated based on predefined coding schemes.
 This “quantification of behavior” involved noting down the frequencies, onsets, and durations of behavioral actions that were indicative of certain cognitive processes.

 Nowadays, behavioral observation is often done using video recordings, which are watched and manually classified by scientific experts.

-Recall our ice cream jar example: To assess the behavioral processes taking place in that very moment, an observer (often referred to as rater) could watch a video of the person reaching for the ice cream jar and classify the “effectiveness of the reach” based on several aspects such as
+Recall our ice cream tub example: To assess the behavioral processes taking place in that very moment, an observer (often referred to as rater) could watch a video of the person reaching for the ice cream tub and classify the “effectiveness of the reach” based on several aspects such as: